-If the 5% prevalence threshold for adult males is met or exceeded in a herd, the CWD management response may be to reduce the population or density of animals in specific areas.
-If this management action is selected, herd managers will strive to reduce population to the lower end of the population objective range identified in the Herd Management Plan.
+If the 5% prevalence threshold for adult males is met or exceeded in a herd, the CWD management response may be to reduce population or the density of animals in specific areas.
+If this management action is selected, herd managers will strive to reduce population to the lower end of the population objective range indentified in the herd management plan.
 Since the population objective range has already been approved through a public process, a formal public process will not be conducted when managers implement a CWD management response.
 Hunter harvest will be the primary tool used to reach the bottom of the range.

-The rate at which the herd is reduced will be determined by the herd managers, though managers will strive to reduce population to the lower end of the HMP population objective range and reduce prevalence to below the 5% threshold for adult males within 10 years.
+The rate at which the herd is reduced will be determined by the herd managers, though managers should strive to reduce population to the lower end of the HMP population objective range and reduce prevalence to below the 5% threshold for adult males within ten years.
 When prevalence exceeds 10%, it is recommended that herds are aggressively reduced during the years between the first and second round of mandatory testing for that herd.

-Treatments prescribed to reduce or maintain prevalence should go into effect the year following mandatory testing.
-That same herd will be retested under mandatory testing within a 5-year window according to the 15-year CWD Monitoring Plan.
-If changes to prevalence have not occurred then the intensity of the prescription may be increased.
-If the population has reached the bottom of the objective range set in the HMP and CWD prevalence is still above the 5% threshold, CPW will consider revision of the HMP objectives through a CPW Commission-approved HMP revision.
+Treatments prescribed to reduce or maintain prevalence should go into effect the year following when mandatory testing was initiated.
+That same herd will be retested under mandatory testing within a 5-year window, according to the 15-year Monitoring Plan.
+If changes to prevalence have not been realized, the intensity of the prescription may be increased.
+If the population has reached the bottom of the objective range set in the HMP and CWD prevalence is still above the 5% threshold, CPW will consider revision of the HMP objectives.